SDU-SimulationFrameworkReviews/SimulationFrameworks/README.md

 # Javasim

-In order to run Javasim
+In order to run Javasim clone the repo and navigate to the javasim folder.
+Download the repo JavaSim from [This link](https://github.com/nmcl/JavaSim)  and put it inside the folder.
+Build the maven project and run the application